BMW motorcycle headlight/ignition switch and keys for the /2

 1. The chrome cover plate gets scratched up from riders who use the key in one hand to slide the black plastic forwards to make a space to insert the key.
 Use both hands.

-4. The key goes in only with some effort, because it lacks lubrication.
+4. The key goes in with some effort because it lacks lubrication.
 Inside are two ball bearings that are held in place with a small spring that wraps around and holds the balls in place.
 The balls drop into the grooves in the key to hold it down.
 If the balls and spring lack oil, then it is hard to get the key in place.
-One must really press on it and that causes the keyway to get wallowed out.
+One must press on it, and that causes the keyway to get wallowed out.
 A drop of oil, once a year, is enough.

 5. Headlight shells get badly scratched by the use of the flat metal (emergency) key.
-It is often kept on a key chain and when needed, is used while still on the key chain.
-The “extra” keys flop around and chip the paint.
+Riders often keep it on a keychain, and the “extra” keys flop around and chip the paint.
 Use the flat key all by itself.

-6. The key can’t quite be pushed far enough to keep the contact.
+6. The key can’t be pushed down far enough to maintain the contact.
 One feels the need for a longer key or a large rubber band to hold it down.
 Over time one of two things can happen.
-The whole switch assembly can become slightly loose and/or the contact points in front can become misaligned.
+The whole switch assembly can become slightly loose, or the contact points in front can become misaligned.

-When the key has been left in the “half in-half out” position, it is tempting to just “bang” it into place.
+When the key has been left in the “half in-half out” position, it is tempting to bang it into place.
 That will cause the keyway that turns the headlight switch to wallow out the narrow slot.

 The bottom of the photo is the front of the shell.
-The above photo of an old headlight shell is of the round hole that the ignition key plugs into.
+The above photo of an old headlight shell shows the round hole into which the ignition key plugs.
 The black plastic slider is broken and gone.
 See the notch for the keyway at the upper part?
 It is twice as wide as the one below the hole.
-That is because the key has been “hammered” in and that “wallowed out” the keyway.
+That is because the key has been “hammered” in and “wallowed out” the keyway.
 The upper notch, or rear one, was once identical to the front or lower one.
 With this extra slop, the key may no longer turn the internal parts far enough to make contact.

-If this has happened to your switch already, as a temporary measure, you can just turn the key backwards.
+If this happens to your switch, you can turn the key backward as a temporary measure.
 For a permanent fix, one must remove and rotate the round part so that the key will now engage the “virgin” slot that has been facing the front.

-See the cut away arc (about 10 O’clock to 2 O’clock) where the sheet metal has been removed?
-The “outer part” with the missing arc is essentially the limit for rotating the key for the headlight and parking light switch portion of the assembly.
+See the cutaway arc (about 10 O’clock to 2 O’clock) where the sheet metal has been removed?
+The “outer part” with the missing arc is virtually the limit for rotating the key for the headlight and parking light switch portion of the assembly.
 That must be done on the bottom side too.
-To do this requires removing the entire switch plate, remove and modify the part shown and reinstalling it 180 degrees from where it was.
+To do this requires removing the entire switch plate, removing and modifying the part shown, and reinstalling it 180 degrees from where it was.
 This isn’t a nice job as the switch plate is held in with 4 bend-over tabs of metal.
-With age these tabs become brittle.
+With age, these tabs become brittle.
 These tabs will only tolerate a few bendings and then break off.
 I use a short screwdriver to bend the tab.
 The chrome cover also is held on with bend-over tabs.
 The ultimate life of the whole assembly is determined by the tabs, which means the owner must use care.
-It has been reported that one can soften the tabs by heating them up to about red and then allowing them to cool slowly.
+It has been reported that one can soften the tabs by heating them to about red and then allowing them to cool slowly.
 I have never tried it, but it sounds correct.
-That process is called anealing.
+That process is called annealing.
 It could safely be done with one of those tiny propane torches.

-One may need to replace the black plastic slider that keeps rain out of the round hole and headlight.
+You may need to replace the black plastic slider that keeps rain out of the round hole and headlight.
 All work can be done while the headlight is on the bike.
 It may help to remove the speedometer to get enough room to work.
-The switch plate must be lowered and the chrome cover lifted.
+The switch plate must be lowered, and the chrome cover lifted.
 The 4 tabs should only be bent the least amount needed to loosen the chrome cover enough to get the broken parts out and install the new ones.
-I have heard of mechanics being able to thread a wire around the post and grabbing the spring.
+I have heard of mechanics being able to thread a wire around the post and grab the spring.
 This would avoid the bending of the tabs.
 This would be great, but I have never done it.
-Let me know or put it up on your site and tell us about it.

 The BMW headlight switch plate

 This is the headlight and ignition switch plate.
-Look for the 4 slotted holes that are all at a 45 degree angle and midway between the center and the corners.
-The slots are for the 4 bend over tabs to go into.
-The curved lower brass part has the three rectangular holes (detents) for the light switch.
-On the other side of the plate are several terminal posts that hold wires.
+Look for the 4 slotted holes that are all at a 45-degree angle and midway between the center and the corners.
+The slots are for the 4 bend-over tabs.
+The curved lower brass part has three rectangular holes (detents) for the light switch.
+Several terminal posts hold wires on the other side of the plate.
 The screws that hold them do come loose.
-Once a year check them for tightness with a small slotted screwdriver.
+Once a year, check them for tightness with a small slotted screwdriver.

-On the /5, the two must actually make contact to get power to the ignition system.
-It will start only when you see several lights lit up.
-In this case you can see that the lower contact isn’t quite level.
+On the /5, the two must make contact to get power to the ignition system.
+It will only start when you see several lights lit up.
+In this case, you can see that the lower contact isn’t quite level.
 It is bent up just a tiny bit.
 That was probably done so that the two would make contact.
-It may need to be done when one finds that the key must be held down to get the lights to stay on.
-Bend this very gently and only a bit at a time, until it is just right.
-The other reason that it might be bent upwards is that the whole plate could be loose and therefore lower than normal.
+It may need to be done when one finds that the key must be held down to keep the lights on.
+Bend this very gently and only a bit at a time until it is just right.
+The other reason that it might be bent upwards is that the whole plate could be loose and, therefore, lower than normal.
 If that is the case, bend the tabs up a bit more to hold it better.
 I would first try bending only the forward two and only the amount needed to hold it mounted firmly.
-If needed, I would bend all four of them.
+If required, I would bend all four of them.

-Are you are having trouble keeping the key operating correctly?
+Are you having trouble keeping the key operating correctly?

 Warning!
-Do not bend the actual spring, only the arm or tabs.
+Do not bend the actual spring, only the arm or the tabs.

 Here is the plate mounted in a /5 shell, but this part is almost the same for a /2.
-As time went on, 55-73, the switch plate became slightly more complicated, with a couple of more terminals.
+As time passed, 55-73, the switch plate became slightly more complicated, with a couple more terminals.